domenic/unhandled-rejections-browser-spec/README.md

 Insert a step between steps 8 and 9:

-1. _Done:_ If the about-to-be-notified rejected promises list is not empty,
-  1. Queue a task to <a href="#user-content-notify-about-rejected-promises">notify about the rejected promises</a> currently in the about-to-be-notified rejected promises list.
+1. _Done:_ If the about-to-be-notified rejected promises list is not empty, queue a task to <a href="#user-content-notify-about-rejected-promises">notify about rejected promises</a>.
-  1. Clear the about-to-be-notified rejected promises list.

 Modify step 9 to remove the "_Done:_" label from it.